blockchainvn/hyperledger-fabric-k8s/README.md

 ==============

-**Step1: Build configtx.yaml, kubernetes files for the network**
+**Step1: Build configtx.yaml, kubernetes files for the network** you need to setup nfs server if using --nfs-server option

 ```sh
 # change cluster-config file and all kubernetes templates inside setupCluster/templates folder